 Why Plan N?
 Let’s look at a Medicare Supplement Plans Comparison Chart:

-Medicare Supplement Plan N covers everything except your $226 Part B deductible and Part B Excess ChargesA Medicare Part B excess charge is the difference between a health care provider’s actual charge and Medicare’s approved amount for payment..
+Medicare Supplement Plan N covers everything except your $240 Part B deductible and Part B Excess Charges.
 Also, you’ll pay up to $20 per visit to your doctor(s) and up to $50 per emergency room use.
 In exchange for these small shared costs, you save a lot on your monthly Medigap premium.
-Medicare Supplement Plan GIf you're turning age 65 this year, Medicare Supplement Plan G is the most comprehensive Medicare supplement you can buy.
-It's also the most popular.
-You might be thinking that Medicare Supplement Plan F is..., which is the most coverage you can get if you turn age 65 this year, generally costs about 20 percent more than Plan N.
+Medicare Supplement Plan G, which is the most coverage you can get if you turn age 65 this year, generally costs about 20 percent more than Plan N.

 Be sure to check with your doctors before you buy.
 If your healthcare providers charge Part B Excess Charges, a Plan N policy could end up costing you more than a Plan G. It’s simple math.
 If you see a specialist monthly and you get hit with an additional $30 fee, but a Plan G would only cost you an additional $20 per month vs. a Plan N, you’re losing money.